kzy77/logx-oss-appender/IFLOW.md

                 return service;
             }
         }
-        throw new StorageException("No suitable storage adapter found for backend: " + config.getBackendType());
+        throw new StorageException("No suitable storage adapter found for ossType: " + config.getBackendType());
     }
 }
 ```